edu1brito/bookstore-project/README.md

 # 📚 Bookstore Project

-Projeto full stack de uma livraria desenvolvido com foco em Node.js, API REST e integração entre front-end e back-end.
+Full stack bookstore project built to practice Node.js, REST API development and front-end/back-end integration.

-## 📖 Sobre o projeto
+## 📖 About the project

-O Bookstore Project simula o funcionamento de uma livraria online, permitindo o gerenciamento de livros e a comunicação entre servidor e interface.
+The Bookstore Project simulates an online bookstore, allowing book management and communication between the server and the user interface.

-## 🛠 Tecnologias
+## 🛠 Technologies

 Back-end:
 - Node.js